ashrafbinahmad/create-fetch-hooks/README.md

 All options and return types are strongly typed with TypeScript.
 Key configuration options include:

-- `staticHeaders`: Static headers applied to all requests.
 - `setHeaders`: Function to dynamically generate headers for each request.
 - `accessTokenLocalStorageKey`: Key for retrieving access token from localStorage.
 - `callRefreshToken`: Configures token refresh logic, including response codes, endpoint, body, and token storage.